Good morning all.

 You are free to respond to any of the questions and answers using the reply tab and remember to use the hashtag #FreeWeb4SDGs.

-Since we have now know the pedigree of our guest, let’s now go to the questions we have for her today.
+Since we have now know the pedigree of our guest, let’s now go to the questions we have for him today.